Tangent curves to degenerating hypersurfaces: Obstruction bundle and virtual push-forward

 It follows immediately from Corollary \ref{cor: pre-saturated monoid} that $\iota$ is injective on geometric points (see \cite[\S 3.7]{ChenLog}).
 To show surjectivity, consider an ordinary stable map

 over $\Speck$.
-Since we are in genus zero, there are unique choices of expansion factors for the nodes of $C$ such that the balancing condition is satisfied.
-We therefore obtain a unique associated minimal monoid $Q$ together with a morphism $\N^r \to Q$ where $r$ is the number of nodes of $C$.
-This defines a unique logarithmic point $(\Speck,Q)$ and a logarithmic morphism $(\Speck,Q) \to (\Speck,\N^r)$.
-We obtain a logarithmically smooth curve
+Since we are in genus zero, there is a unique assignment of expansion factors to the nodes of $C$ such that the balancing condition is satisfied.
+This discrete data produces a minimal monoid $Q$ together with a morphism $\N^r \to Q$ where $r$ is the number of nodes of $C$.